imazen/imageflow/README.md

 # Potential problem areas

 * EXIF and XMP metadata parsing to access camera orientation - this needs to be resolved (and the image rotated) before we send it to the client.
 Clients are notoriously inconsistent about handling rotation metadata, and they take a significant perf hit as well.
+We also will likely need to preserve Copyright metadata strings, which means at least rudimentary metadata APIs.
-* Dealing with color management on a block or scanline level.
+* Dealing with color management on a block or scan-line level.
 I haven't used littlecms yet.
 * Scaling at the jpeg block level may introduce a small amount of error on the right/bottom col/row of pixels if the image size is not a multiple of 8.
 As we only 'halve' down to 3x the target image size before resampling, this would present as a very slight weighting error.